sgithens/gpii-devpmt/README.md

 This repository contains a web based tool for editing preferences safes and sets as part of the larger eco-system of GPII modules.
 It contains resuable routines and widgets as well that other preference editing user interfaces can be based on.
-While it's changed during the course of development and testing, it's fundamental design is still based on these [original designs](https://drive.google.com/open?id=0Bxy2B0Y99qCubGVUSlNCRFU3d0U).
+While it has changed during the course of development and testing, its fundamental design is still based on these [original designs](https://drive.google.com/open?id=0Bxy2B0Y99qCubGVUSlNCRFU3d0U).

 ## Requirements